scohe001/foreign-keys/README.md

         {
             table.PrimaryKey("PK_Meals", x => x.Id);
             table.ForeignKey(
-            name: "FK_Meals_Meats_MeatId",
+            name: "FK_Meals_Proteins_ProteinId",
-            column: x => x.MeatId,
+            column: x => x.ProteinId,
-            principalTable: "Meats",
+            principalTable: "Proteins",
             principalColumn: "Id",
             onDelete: ReferentialAction.Restrict);
         });

-Notice how `MeatItem` isn't going to be part of the table at all.
-All the table holds is the foreign key `MeatId`, but our ORM will automagically transform that into a Meat item for us to use in C#!
+Notice how `ProteinItem` isn't going to be part of the table at all.
+All the table holds is the foreign key `ProteinId`, but our ORM will automagically transform that into a Protein item for us to use in C#!

 ## One-to-Many relationship